 Minnesota’s Giant Trees

 OK, so not giant like California’s giant trees.
 But we grow cottonwoods pretty darn big!
+In fact, they’re Minnesota’s largest tree.

 Of course there are many, many more varieties of trees…and many varieties within each species.